Pistol Bags

 Stag AR-15 Handguard

 Obviously, it’s an Aero Atlas-looking handguard, obviously changed to Stag’s specifications.
-It’s cut a little differently but it looks much better than the atlas with these cuts.
+It’s cut slightly differently but looks much better than the atlas with these cuts.

-It does feature four M-LOK rails on both the three, six, and nine o’clock positions.
+It features four M-LOK rails on the three, six, and nine o’clock positions.

 I like how thin it is.
 I like I can get my hand all the way around it.